Tyler Toffoli Game Preview: Devils vs. Wild

 Toffoli Season Stats Insights

-- Toffoli has recorded a point in a game five times this season over seven games played, with multiple points in two games.
+- In six of eight games this year, Toffoli has recorded a point, including two games with two or more points.

-- Toffoli has yet to record a multi-assist game this season despite registering one in three of seven games played.
+- In three of eight games this season, Toffoli has had an assist, but no games with multiple assists.

-- The implied probability that Toffoli hits the over on his points over/under is 66.7%, based on the odds.
+- The implied probability is 62.5% that Toffoli hits the over on his points over/under based on the odds.

-- Toffoli has an implied probability of 45.5% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 40.8% of Toffoli going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.